-An order appointing DFPS as the child's managing conservator may provide for the continuation of the appointment of the guardian ad litem or attorney ad litem for the child for any period set by the court; and

-- An attorney appointed under Tex.
+- An order appointing DFPS as the child's managing conservator may provide for the continuation of the appointment of the guardian ad litem or attorney ad litem for the child as long as the child is in the Department's managing conservatorship; and - An attorney appointed under Tex.
 Fam.
-Code Chapter 107, Subchapter B to serve as an attorney ad litem for a parent or an alleged father continues to serve in that capacity until the earliest of: - the date the suit affecting the parent-child relationship is dismissed; - the date all appeals in relation to any final order terminating parental rights are exhausted or waived; or - the date the attorney is relieved of the attorney's duties or replaced by another attorney after a finding of good cause is rendered by the court on the record.
+Code Chapter 107, Subchapter B to serve as an attorney ad litem for a parent or an alleged father continues to serve in that capacity until the earliest of: - o the date the suit affecting the parent-child relationship is dismissed; - the date all appeals in relation to any final order terminating parental rights are exhausted or waived; or - the date the attorney is relieved of the attorney's duties or replaced by another attorney after a finding of good cause is rendered by the court on the record.
 Tex.
 Fam.
 Code § 107.016.